Code of Student Conduct 2023-2024

-Examples where this policy would apply include:
+Examples where this may apply include:

-A student is reluctant to call an ambulance when a friend becomes unconscious following excessive consumption of alcohol because the reporting student is under the age of 21 and was also consuming alcohol.
+- A student is reluctant to call an ambulance when a friend becomes unconscious following excessive consumption of alcohol because the reporting student is under the age of 21 and was also consuming alcohol.

-A student is reluctant to report that they have been sexually assaulted because the student has been consuming alcohol and is under the age of 21.
+- A student is reluctant to report that they have been sexually assaulted because the student has been consuming alcohol and is under the age of 21.